eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ### 3. Re-register validator keys

-For Lighthouse and Lodestar, you will need to manually register the keys that are in web3signer.
+For Teku, Lighthouse and Lodestar, you will need to manually register the keys that are in web3signer.
 As the keys remain in web3signer, this does not carry a slashing risk.

 - Run `./ethd keys register`, which will register all keys in web3signer with the new validator client.

-Nimbus, Teku and Prysm register the web3signer keys automatically on startup, you need not register them manually.
+Nimbus and Prysm register the web3signer keys automatically on startup, you need not register them manually.

 ### 4. Verify that validators are attesting